-Chris has been a pharmacist for 10 years and has extensive experience of working in different sectors, including academia and hospital and prison pharmacy, although he has spent most of his career specialising in community pharmacy and primary care.
-He sits on the Royal Pharmaceutical Society West Yorkshire steering group and the United Kingdom Clinical Pharmacy Association community pharmacy panel.
+Chris has experience of working across most sectors of pharmacy, including academia, hospital and prison pharmacy, although he has spent most of his career working in a variety of roles in community pharmacy and primary care.
+He holds NHS Leadership Academy qualifications and is an independent prescriber.
+He sits on the Royal Pharmaceutical Society West Yorkshire (RPSWY) steering group and the United Kingdom Clinical Pharmacy Association (UKCPA) Community Pharmacy and Education & Development panels.

 Victoria is assistant manager at RP Healthcare and winner of the Pharmacy Staff Member of the Year Award at the C+D Awards 2018.

 Liz has worked across various pharmacy sectors and is a leader in driving the pharmacy technician profession forward.
-She is currently president of the Association of Pharmacy Technicians UK and has led many workforce developments to ensure the skills and expertise of pharmacy technicians are recognised.
-Liz is honoured to have received an Association of Pharmacy Technician UK fellowship and to have won the APTUK/AAH Pharmacy Technician of the Year – Outstanding Contribution award in 2017.
+Liz is the Senior Professional Advisor Pharmacy Technician Practice at NHS England and Improvement.
+She has led many workforce developments to ensure the skills and expertise of pharmacy technicians are recognised.
+Liz is the immediate Past President of the Association of Pharmacy Technicians UK and is in her final year of an Executive Masters in Business Administration at the University of Greenwich.

 Leyla joined the Association of Independent Multiple Pharmacies as CEO in September 2019, working with the board to set the vision for the organisation and influence the direction of travel for the sector.
 Prior to this, she worked for the National Pharmacy Association (NPA) as director of pharmacy and chief pharmacist and as medicines safety officer for independent pharmacies with fewer than 50 branches.
 Leyla holds a degree in pharmacy, post graduate degrees in pharmacy practice, pharmacology and toxicology and an MBA.
 Her career started in Sweden, before moving to the UK in 2004 and working her way up from branch manager to senior management positions within community pharmacy.

-Mike became chief officer of Hampshire and Isle of Wight Local Pharmaceutical Committee in 2005 and was chief executive of the National Pharmacy Association from January 2011 to October 2014.
-In 2016, he co-founded the Pharmacy Complete consultancy.
-Mike has a significant understanding of pharmacy policy, legislation and regulation.
-He is one of the drivers behind the healthy living pharmacy initiative, an advocate of an expanded role for the profession in health and wellbeing and a frequent speaker at conferences.
-Mike became a Royal Pharmaceutical Society fellow in 2011 and a Royal Society for Public Health fellow in 2017.
+Mike is Associate Director of Pharmacy Complete, a training and consultancy organisation, and Operations Director at REMEDI HEALTH.
+Having run his own community pharmacy group, he became Chief Officer of Hampshire and Isle of Wight Local Pharmaceutical Committee in 2005 and Chief Executive of the National Pharmacy Association in 2011.
+Mike was one of the main drivers behind the Healthy Living Pharmacy initiative, is a strong and active advocate of an expanded role for the profession in health and wellbeing.
+Mike became a Royal Pharmaceutical Society Fellow in 2011 and a Royal Society for Public Health Fellow in 2017.